provider image

 The bottom line

 As you age, it’s common to feel less stable on your feet.
 An easy way to decrease the chance of falling is to review your medication list.
 There are several different kinds of medications that increase the likelihood of falling, especially in older adults.
-In most cases, your healthcare professional can help you make adjustments, like decreasing your dose or changing to a different option.
+In most cases, your healthcare team can help you make adjustments, like decreasing your dose or changing to a different option.
 Optimizing your medications can help you stay steadier longer.

 why trust our exports reliability shield